What is stress?

 Keeping your mind busy with positive challenges shifts attention away from stressors.

-10. Acknowledge Your Emotions
+10. Acknowledge your emotions

 It’s normal to feel frustrated, anxious, or sad at times.
 Instead of ignoring those feelings, name them and write down what’s worrying you.
 Then divide your list into two columns, what I can control and what I can’t.
 Focus your energy on the first column and let go of the rest.